What is your Garden Type?

 This is the second part of my two part article on "Garden Types," if you missed Part 1 you can find it on my website.

 Terrace gardens are not gardens on terraces but a technique whereby retaining walls are created to prevent soil erosion.
-You will find Terrance gardens near homes and buildings that are near steel slopes.
+You will find Terrace gardens near homes and buildings that are near steel slopes.
 Terracing helps to retain and harvest water for plant material and protect the property.
 Without the terracing rainwater would run down the slope and collect around the property causing foundation problems and standing water.
-Terracing is essential in certain situations however it is also a popular alternative to flat terrain.
+Terracing is essential in certain situations, however it is also a popular alternative to flat terrain.
 Using retaining walls in certain parts of a flat landscape can add dimension and interest as the eye dances from one level to another.

 Water gardens also known as aquatic gardens are usually man-made water features.
 A water garden is defined as any interior or exterior landscape or architectural element whose primarily purpose is to house, display, or propagate a particular species or variety of aquatic plant.
 Although a water garden's primary focus is on plants, they will sometimes also house ornamental fish.